 - Completed Commercial system development charge form

-To submit for a permit, bring the completed building permit application and commercial system development charge form, required plans, additional materials and intake fees to the Development Services Center.
+To submit for a permit, bring these forms, and (4) copies of the required plans, additional materials and intake fees tothe Development Services Center.

 Separate Plumbing, Electrical, and Mechanical permits are required for alterations to those systems.
 Sub-contractors performing this work must be registered with the State of Oregon and carry a current CCB license.